henricop/setup-ts/README.md

 }
 ```
 ### Now on ```tsconfig.json```
-The transpiled code must go to a separate folder for production
+The transpile code must go to a separate folder for production
 - modify **outDir** and **rootDir**
 ```
 "outDir": "./dist"